ietf/wiki.ietf.org/group/iab/Liaison_Coordinator_Job_Description.md

 4. Documentation and Training
    - Organize frequent training sessions for liaison managers (e.g. during the calls), chairs (e.g. at the lunch chair training) and ADs (see slides below)
    - Maintain web ressources (IETF - https://www.ietf.org/about/liaisons/, IAB - https://www.iab.org/liaisons/, FAQs - https://chairs.ietf.org/liaison-faqs), Wikis, and RFCs
+   - The Liaison Coordinators hold Office Hours at every IETF meeting.
+While liaison manager can come to the office hours if they have a specific issue or question, mainy the office hours are meant as an easy contact point for the broader community for any question regarding liaison management.

 ## liaison-coordination@iab.org